Korean Presidential Citation

 Dr. Martin Lockley received the Korean Presidential Citation for Contribution to Cultural Heritage Protection

-Dr. Martin Lockley, Professor Emeritus Geology, University of Colorado Denver; Associate Curator University of Colorado; and Co-Founder of Friends of Dinosaur Ridge received the inaugural Presidential Award for his distinguished achievement on Dinosaur Track Research.
+Dr. Martin Lockley, Professor Emeritus Geology, University of Colorado Denver; Associate Curator University of Colorado; and Co-Founder of Friends of Dinosaur Ridge received the Presidential Award for his distinguished achievement on Dinosaur Track Research.
 This is the first award given to a paleontologist in Korean history.
-He is the second non-Korean to receive this award.
+He is only the second non-Korean to receive this award.

-The award ceremony was held on December 8th in Seoul, South Korea at the Korean Cultural Heritage Foundation’s Folk Theater Pungryu and Dr. Lockley attended in person after a 14-day quarantine.
-Dr. Lockley has been studying fossil animal footprints on the Korean Peninsula’s southern coast for more than 30 years.
-The award recognized Dr. Lockley’s contribution to raising the value of the region’s natural heritage through scientific research that reveals the diversity of animal ecosystems on the Korean Peninsula.
+Dr. Lockley studied fossil animal footprints on the Korean Peninsula’s southern coast for more than 30 years.
+The award recognized his contribution to raising the value of the region’s natural heritage through scientific research that reveals the diversity of animal ecosystems on the Korean Peninsula.

 About Friends of Dinosaur Ridge